-Whether online or in-person, public access is required to have the following:
+Whether online or in-person, public access to the preserved resources is required.
+Public access means:

-- The resources created for this project should have long-term website hosting and longterm management and maintenance service of the digitized materials or hard copies. - A project overview, the collection's humanities significance and context, a user guide to the collection, access to project's searchable database, and other supplemental information and links.
+- The resources created for this project should have long-term website hosting and long-term management and maintenance service of the digitized materials or hard copies. - A project overview, the collection's humanities significance and context, a user guide to the collection, access to project's searchable database, and other supplemental information and links are required.
 This can be in the form of a webpage, library guide, hard copy, etc. Guides can be hard copy, digital, or a combination thereof.

-Public Access\
+Public Access